PPgp/bayesLifeHIV/README.md

 ### Required Datasets

 The package requires three additional datasets that are beyond of what is needed in **bayesLife**.
-Currently, they are included in the package in  the ``data`` directory.
-All files are tab delimited, with the suffix ".txt"
+Currently, there are two versions of these three datasets included in the package, one for a 5-year simulation (``annual = FALSE``, default) and one for an annual simulation (``annual = TRUE``).
+The latter (have "1y" at the end of their respective names) are newer - used for WPP 2024.
+Which version is used by default depends on the value of the ``annual`` argument.

+When creating those datasets, they should all be tab delimited.

 #### Estimation

-  * **HIVprevalence**: contains historical and projected HIV prevalence for countries with past or/and future epidemics.
-Currently it has 58 rows and 29 columns, corresponding to 58 countries and time periods from 1970 to 2100 (note that columns for future years are only used for scaling, see below).
-It has also a column "include\_code".
+  * **HIVprevalence**, **HIVprevalence1y**: contain historical and projected HIV prevalence for countries with past or/and future epidemics.
+Rows correspond to countries; columns correspond to time periods, spanning from 1970 to 2100
+  (note that columns for future years are only used for scaling, see below).
+It can also have a column "include\_code".
 Only countries are considered as epidemic in the estimation, if their "include\_code" is 1.
-View the dataset via
+View the datasets via

     ```
-    data(HIVprevalence)
+    data(HIVprevalence, HIVprevalence1y)
-    head(HIVprevalence)
+    head(HIVprevalence)   # 5-year data
+    head(HIVprevalence1y) # annual data
     ```
-    The dataset can be overwritten by passing the name of the new file as the argument ``my.hiv.file`` in the ``run.e0hiv.mcmc()`` function.
+    The default dataset can be overwritten by passing the name of the new file as the argument ``my.hiv.file`` in the ``run.e0hiv.mcmc()`` function.

-  * **ARTcoverage**: contains historical and projected values of ART coverage for countries with past or/and future epidemics.
-It has the same structure as HIVprevalence, including the "include\_code" column.
-Countries considered as epidemic must have their "include\_code" set to 1 in both datasets, HIVprevalence and ARTcoverage.
-By default, all 58 countries are considered as epidemic.
-Note that in the estimation, only columns for historical time periods are used, while future time periods are used in the projections.
+  * **ARTcoverage**, **ARTcoverage1y**: contain historical and projected values of ART coverage for countries with past or/and future epidemics.
+It has the same structure as HIVprevalence(1y), including the optional "include\_code" column.
+If the column is present, countries considered as epidemic must have their "include\_code" set to 1 in both datasets, HIVprevalence(1y) and ARTcoverage(1y).
+If the "include\_code" column is missing, all countries included in these files are considered as epidemic.
+Note that in the estimation, only columns for historical time periods are used, while future time periods of ARTcoverage(1y) are used in the projections.
 View the dataset via

     ```
-    data(ARTcoverage)
+    data(ARTcoverage, ARTcoverage1y)
-    head(ARTcoverage)
+    head(ARTcoverage)    # 5-year data
+    head(ARTcoverage1y)  # annual data
     ```
-    The dataset can be overwritten by passing the name of the new file as the argument ``my.art.file`` in the ``run.e0hiv.mcmc()`` function.
+    The default dataset can be overwritten by passing the name of the new file as the argument ``my.art.file`` in the ``run.e0hiv.mcmc()`` function.

-During the estimation, these two datasets are merged and converted into a delta(nonART) dataset, which is delta(hiv * (100 - art)/100), containing all countries.
+During the estimation, the HIV prevalence and ART coverage datasets are merged and converted into a delta(nonART) dataset, which is delta(hiv * (100 - art)/100), containing all countries.
 It can be accessed from an mcmc object, e.g. for an object ``m``:

 ```
 m$meta$dlt.nart[, 1:10]